grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

     };
 };
 ```
-A [midi_hander](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/midi/midi.h#L261) subclass implements actual MIDI decoding and *maintains a list of MIDI aware components* (classes that inherit from `midi` and ready to send and/or receive MIDI events) using the `addMidiIn/removeMidiIn` methods:
+A [midi_hander](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/midi/midi.h#L261) subclass implements actual MIDI decoding and *maintains a list of MIDI aware components* (classes inheriting from `midi` and ready to send and/or receive MIDI events) using the `addMidiIn/removeMidiIn` methods:

 ```c++